Energia Men's All-Ireland League: Division 1A Round 8 Review - Irish Rugby

 ‘Nure produced a commanding first half display at Lakelands Park, Peter Sylvester’s 11th-minute intercept try coming on the back of a 30-metre penalty from Jake Swaine.

-Luke Clohessy went over in the corner following an Adam La Grue break, Campbell Classon finished off good work from the forwards, and Conor McCormack grabbed the bonus point score after combining with fellow prop Classon.
+Luke Clohessy went over in the corner following an Adam La Grue break, Jordan Coghlan finished off good work from the forwards, and Conor McCormack grabbed the bonus point score after combining with fellow prop Campbell Classon.

 Ballynahinch turned around with the wind at their backs, but their comeback hopes ended with ‘Nure winger Craig Adams’ fifth try of the season.
-Number 8 Jordan Coghlan added his third in two matches.
+Number 8 Coghlan added his fourth in two matches.